The Mountain Collective Pass Buyer’s Guide for 2025/26

 Revelstoke Resort, near the town with the same name in British Columbia, collects more than 120 years of skiing history that has become part of the town’s fabric, creating a community that simply celebrates winter.

 If you live for snow, you’ll feel welcomed here.
 Revelstoke holds the record for the most snowfall in Canada in a single winter at 80 feet, and the resort’s slopes are blanketed in an average of 34 feet of powder every winter.
-Not only does Revelstoke boast the longest descent in North America, but it combines three key attributes: huge terrain, endless powder, and a true small ski town atmosphere.
+Not only does Revelstoke boast the longest descent in North America, but it combines three key attributes: Huge terrain, endless powder, and a true small ski town atmosphere.

 And then there’s America’s historic ski destination, Sun Valley.
 This is the nation’s first destination resort, founded by Averill Harriman for guests of the Union Pacific Railroad.
 It became iconic in the Hollywood Classic movie starring ice skater Sonja Henie and the Glenn Miller Big Band.
 Later, famed filmmaker Warren Miller began filming his annual ski movies while living on purloined oyster crackers from the Sun Valley Inn in the parking lot.
 The R. Earl Holding family, owners of the Grand America Hotels & Resorts, currently owns the resort today.